swayanjeet/LLMFineTune/README.md

 The dataset may also reflect biases found in Wikipedia.
 Finally, the dataset likely reflects the interests and semantic choices of Databricks employees, a demographic which is not representative of the global population at large.

-This is an adaptation of the Dolly Model present over here (https://github.com/databrickslabs/dolly).
+This is an adaptation of the Dolly Model present over here (https://github.com/databrickslabs/dolly) and this will run without the Databricks Cluster

 ## Getting Started with Training

-- Add the `dolly` repo to Databricks (under Repos click Add Repo, enter `https://github.com/databrickslabs/dolly.git`, then click Create Repo).
-- Start a `12.2 LTS ML (includes Apache Spark 3.3.2, GPU, Scala 2.12)` single-node cluster with node type having 8 A100 GPUs (e.g. `Standard_ND96asr_v4` or `p4d.24xlarge`).
-Note that these instance types may not be available in all regions, or may be difficult to provision.
-In Databricks, note that you must select the GPU runtime first, and unselect "Use Photon", for these instance types to appear (where supported).
-- Open the `train_dolly` notebook in the Repo (which is the `train_dolly.py` file in the Github `dolly` repo), attach to your GPU cluster, and run all cells.
-When training finishes, the notebook will save the model under `/dbfs/dolly_training`.
+- Clone the repo
+- Start a machine in Google Cloud having 8 A100 40 GB GPUs.
+- Run the below mentioned commands from the root directory of this project.
+  - pip install -r requirements.txt
+  - python cache_dataset.py
+  - deepspeed --num_gpus=8 --module training.trainer --input-model "EleutherAI/pythia-6.9b"  --deepspeed "./config/ds_z3_bf16_config.json" --epochs 2 --local-output-dir "./training_data/dolly__EXP01__2023-04-25T12:35:39" --dbfs-output-dir "./output/dolly__EXP01__2023-04-25T12:35:39" --per-device-train-batch-size 6 --per-device-eval-batch-size 6 --logging-steps 10 --save-steps 200 --save-total-limit 20 --eval-steps 50 --warmup-steps 50 --test-size 200 --lr 5e-6
+  - python inference.py "./output/dolly__EXP01__2023-04-25T12:35:39"
+  - Enjoy the predictions